joshuamkite/terraform-aws-static-website-s3-cloudfront-acm/examples/simple-complete-website-with-sample-content/README.md

 # simple-complete-website-with-sample-content

 This deploys a complete example website with sample content.
+Non specific-regional-mandated resources are deployed to eu-west-1

 ## Requirements